dletorey/rebuild/src/leets/more-acid.md

 On [5 April 2025 I went to see Orbital at Brixton Academy](https://www.setlist.fm/setlist/orbital/2025/o2-academy-brixton-london-england-6b543e0e.html) perform their first and second albums (commonly referred to as Green & Brown, due to the colours of the covers).
 Half way through the second set something went wrong with their Roland 303 and Paul said:

-> Hold on a minute, there's something wrong with our 303.
+> We've got an issue with our 303.
 Which mean's there'll be _No more acid_.

 Then looking directly at me he added: